social-protocols/social-protocols.github.io/content/articles/quadratic-funding-is-not-optimal/index.md

 >
 > —Buterin, Hitzig & Weyl[^2]

 Obviously, we don’t live in a world with an equitable distribution of basic resources.
+But Quadratic Funding assumes that we do.

 Under the assumption of wealth equality, larger contributions imply greater marginal utility.
 But in the real world, larger contributions often just imply greater wealth.